- 5 cleaning modes

-Sonicare do tend to discount, but not to quite the same degree, with Philips often being seen as the more premium brand with higher ticket prices.
+Sonicare does tend to discount, but not to quite the same degree, with Philips often being seen as the more premium brand with higher ticket prices.
 That said, the DiamondClean has an RRP of £299 and can be purchased today for £135.

-I commend Sonicare for not discounting like Oral-B do, there is value in retaining a premium price; after all many of their brushes are finished better, but the feature for pound value can be harder to justify.
+I commend Sonicare for not discounting as Oral-B do, there is value in retaining a premium price; after all many of their brushes are finished better, but the feature for pound value can be harder to justify.